dosco/graphjin/README.md

 #### Deploy under a subdomain
 For this to work you have to ensure that the option `:domain => :all` is added to your rails app config `Application.config.session_store` this will cause your rails app to create session cookies that can be shared with sub-domains.
 More info here <http://excid3.com/blog/sharing-a-devise-user-session-across-subdomains-with-rails-3/>

-#### We have this NGINX loadbalancer
+#### With an NGINX loadbalancer
-I'm sure you know how to configure it so that the graphql endpoint path is routed to wherever you have this service installed within your architecture.
+I'm sure you know how to configure it so that the Super Graph endpoint path `/api/v1/graphql` is routed to wherever you have this service installed within your architecture.

 #### On Kubernetes
-If your existing rails app runs on Kubernetes then ensure you have an ingress config deployed that points the path `/api/v1/graphql` to the service that you have deployed Super Graph under.
+If your Rails app runs on Kubernetes then ensure you have an ingress config deployed that points the path to the service that you have deployed Super Graph under.

 #### We use JWT tokens like those from Auth0
 In that case deploy under a subdomain and configure this service to use JWT authentication.
 You will need the public key file or secret key.
 Ensure your web app passes the JWT token with every GQL request in the Authorize header as a `bearer` token.